Drake Drops Three Albums: Everything You Need to Know About Iceman, Habibti & Maid of Honour

 A guide to one of New York’s most vibrant, diverse, and underrated neighborhoods — right in the heart of Brooklyn.

 If you’ve never spent a real afternoon in Flatbush, you’re missing one of Brooklyn’s best-kept secrets — except it’s not really a secret anymore.
 In 2024, Time Out named Flatbush the coolest neighborhood in all of New York City and the 17th coolest in the world.
 And honestly?
-That tracks.
+That is so on point.

 Flatbush sits at the literal heart of Brooklyn, bordered by the beloved Prospect Park to the north and Brooklyn College to the south.
 It’s a neighborhood that has always known who it is — layered, lively, and deeply human.
 Whether you’re a longtime New Yorker or just discovering the outer boroughs, Flatbush deserves a full day of your time.